Laiqingsi/CLOCs_LQS/README.md

 #### Get detection results

-1. You need to prepare the 3D detection results and 2D detection results.
+1. You need to **prepare the 3D detection results and 2D detection results**.
 Please note that the results that do not go through NMS are better.
-2. For the 3D detection results, you can just use the PCdet that you have installed to train your own model.
+2. For the **3D detection results**, you can just use the PCdet that you have installed to train your own model.
 Then you need to get the prediction results.
 If you want to get no NMS results, then you need to modified the dataset yaml file in  `OpenPCDet/tools/cfgs/dataset_configs` and model prediction file in `OpenPCDet/tools/cfgs/*_models`.
 How to modified them depends on your model and your dataset.
+Or you can download 3D detection results **[here](https://jbox.sjtu.edu.cn/l/OFgs7G)(or [Googledrive](https://drive.google.com/file/d/1tzajKim1Uh65zn4ABVHGC5TceK-IaWg_/view))**.
+If you can get the results have same format as  I supplied, that will be OK also.
-3. In `OpenPCDet/tools/eval_utils/eval_utils.py` line 61：
+3. Here is my way to get 3D detection results.
+If you have got them from Googledrive, you can just ignore the following.
+In `OpenPCDet/tools/eval_utils/eval_utils.py` line 61：

 ```python
         annos = dataset.generate_prediction_dicts(